 Each year, over six million people suffer a fractured, or broken, bone.
 Of those six million, about 300,000 people will need surgery to heal their bone fractures.
 If the surgery is not performed successfully and treatment fails, a fractured bone could become a crippling disability.
-With so much at stake, you don’t want an inexperienced surgeon performing your operation.
+With so much at stake, you don’t want an inexperienced surgeon in Los Angeles performing your operation.

 At Meier Orthopedic Sports and Regenerative Medicine, our Los Angeles orthopedic surgeons regularly perform surgery to repair fractured bones.
 We possess the experience to help make sure that your surgery is successful.
 Contact us at 310.736.2793 to talk to a doctor about your injury.

 The human body is an amazing thing.
 When a broken bone occurs, your body begins a process that ultimately could result in healing itself completely, and all the action takes place at a microscopic level.